 It uses columnar, relational databases and supports ANSI SQL.
 Its data management features make it popular as a data platform for business intelligence, data analytics, machine learning, and other data engineering needs.

-Unlike some competitors, Snowflake separates its storage and computing architectures.
+Unlike some competitors in the Modern Data Stack, Snowflake separates its storage and computing architectures.
 That means you pay a fairer, clearer price that isn't inflated by features you don't use.

 Pricing is based on your Snowflake credit usage with zero flat monthly fees.

 But that pricing model, while transparent, is very complex.
 It depends on dozens of factors that all affect how much you'll pay.